+where θ denotes nominal geocentric separation (degrees) between interfering and interfered-with satellite networks;

+in the 12.75-13.25 GHz (Earth-to-space) frequency band, the pfd produced at the location in the geostationary-satellite orbit of the allotment or assignment under consideration under assumed free-space propagation conditions does not exceed −208.0 dB- GRx (W/(m2 ∙ Hz)) where GRx is the relative space station uplink receive antenna gain of the potentially affected assignment at the location of the interfering earth station.

 Reasons: The proposed changes will remove some unnecessary coordination and facilitate coordination of submissions of new networks and also ease access of administrations to the frequency bands of RR Appendix 30B while assuring adequate protection of other RR Appendix 30B satellite networks.